vighneshiyer/vighneshiyer.com/content/personal/blog/2023_08-txt_at_oakland.md

 date = 2024-05-18
 draft = true
 slug = "txt-at-oakland"
-description = "I went to a KPop concert"
+description = "I went to a K-pop concert and this is what I saw."
 +++

 - Bias, moa, n:1 vs 1:1, demographics, something for everyone, highly manufactured with lyrics